 Among the advantages of electronic medical records is immediate access to the entire patient history, besides decreasing the chances of file loss or tampering, when medical teams need to have access to a medical record, everyone can look the same without having to order copies, improving communication and the performance of the entire team for the sake of patient health and safety.

-There is also the safety rounds program, where at least once a month the representatives of the quality and patient safety team, inspect and ensure everything is in order for the next patients.
+There is also the safety rounds program, where at least once a month the representatives of the quality and patient safety team, inspect and ensure everything is in order for the next patient.
 These rounds aim to:

 - Show commitment and seriousness to other employees for patient safety and develop a better relationship between everyone;